Textures and Colors

 Mipmaps are a feature of Unity (and most modern game engines) that store shrunken versions of a texture alongside the full resolution.
 These are used to create less aliasing, and are essential for textures to look good.
 They also improve performance, as they allow the GPU to access smaller, more localized areas of the texture.

-Don't turn mipmaps off!
+DO NOT turn mipmaps off!
 While it does reduce VRAM usage a bit, much of the performance bump is mitigated by the GPU having to always access full-resolution textures.

 Turning off mipmaps should only be done for very specific data textures that should not be mipped.